durandsinclair/addtwo/README.md

 This project tries to use best practice data engineering to build a simple Python script.
 The script itself is just a simple function that adds two numbers together.
 But the rest of the project uses the techniques of the world's best software engineering practices, including:
 * MAKEFILES - Where we replace fiddly Linux commands with easy-to-remember `make` commands
 * TEST DRIVEN DEVELOPMENT - Where we have tests for each of our Python functions (well, our one Python function).
-* CONTINUOUS INTEGRATION  - So that when we make any changes to the code base in future, it will automatically run all the tests, not only to make sure the functions work as expected, but the code is run through a linter to make sure it's easy to read and formatted properly.
+* CONTINUOUS INTEGRATION  - So that when we make any changes to the code base in future, Github will automatically run all the tests, not only to make sure the functions work as expected, but the code is run through a linter to make sure it's easy to read and formatted properly.

 ## How We'll Do It